jkutner/jkutner.github.com/_posts/2015-08-17-deploy-gradle-ratpack-heroku-docker.md

 {% endhighlight %}

 From this shell, you can run one-off tasks like database migrations.

+Heroku's Docker support is currently in beta.
+As we work to make the integration better, we'd love to hear your feedback so we focus on building the things you need.
+Feel free to reach out to me directly with you thoughts and ideas.

 You can visit the Heroku Dev Center for more information on [Heroku's Docker CLI]().
 And you can learn more about [Ratpack](http://ratpack.io/) and [Docker](https://docs.docker.com/)